 Once you've created a smart link, you're ready to share it with your fans.
 But how do you actually get them clicking through?
 To increase your number of visitors, we recommend posting it in as many places as you can.
 Smart links work across the web, from social to email, so why post it only once?

 Here's a video guide to some of the best places to share your link.
 Below, we've put together the written version of the guide, plus some bonus tips.

 Social media bios

-Smart links fit perfectly in your Instagram bio, Facebook ‘About’ page, and Youtube channel description.
+Smart links fit perfectly in your Instagram bio, Facebook ‘About’ section, Twitter description, and Youtube channel description.
 These are where you tell the world who you are and what you’re up to, so there’s no better place to shout about your latest release.

 Tweets, Facebook posts, Grams… your link is ready to post across every social platform, for every situation.
 Keep your followers up to date with your story, post about new releases, tours, playlists, merch, and much more.
 You can check out the different Linkfire link types here.